About Us

 Harnessing the power of genetic medicines

 Aera was founded by a world-class team of scientists, investors, and company builders with a shared vision to unlock the potential of genetic medicines.
-Aera’s mission is to harness next-generation enabling delivery technologies and precision payloads to develop transformative genetic medicines that are better optimized for specific diseases.
+Aera’s mission is to harness next-generation enabling delivery technologies and precision payloads to develop transformative genetic medicines that are perfectly optimized for specific diseases.

-Leadership
+Leadership Team

 Akin Akinc, Ph.D.